chadbstein/CSLP_706Project/README.md

 See "FinalProjectOrganizedCode.Rmd" for my work so far.

 I also did some work on the shiny app UI but I think this will change depending on how we think about the data moving forward.
+See: 'app.R'